sudosu404/tailnet-lib/docs/content/docs/v2/advanced/tailscale.md

 #### Dashboard

-Access the TSDProxy dashboard (e.g., `http://192.168.1.1:8080`).
+Access the Tailnet dashboard (e.g., `http://192.168.1.1:8080`).

 #### Authentication

 Click on the proxy with "Authentication" status.

 > [!Tip]
-> If "Ephemeral" is set to `true`, authentication is required at each TSDProxy restart.
+> If "Ephemeral" is set to `true`, authentication is required at each Tailnet restart.

 {{% /steps %}}